marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 **Where:** Mary Gates Hall, University of Washington

-## Key times
+## Minute by Minute Fun

+It's always a good idea to be around at the booth, but if you're listed as the "booth owner" please make sure you're there to keep things running and field questions!
 **Saturday Oct.
 20**
 - 1:00pm:         The fun begins! **Check in at Mary Gates Hall and come to Microsoft booth**
 - 1:30pm:          Keynote speakers (Jenny, Bernd, Christina) -> Kayne Hall
 - 2:00pm:          Keynote & Opening Ceremony (Jenny, Bernd, Christina on stage)
 - 3:00pm:          Hacking is in full swing (Dustin, Eunice, Lawrence at booth) **Time to start mentoring!**
 - 5:30pm:          Dinner
-- 6:00pm:          The hacking goes on!
+- 6:00pm:          Hacking goes on!
 (Dustin, Lawrence, Navid at booth) **Remind students about the 7:30pm workshop in room 389**
 - 7:30-8:15pm      Workshop (Vadim)
 - 9:00pm:          Hack hack hack hack hack (Dustin, Lawrence, Navid at booth) Evening tends to slow down from about 10pm onward but please stay later if you can!